Proposed FCRA Liability Harmonization Act

 - Florida – The Senate passed S.B.
 1726, which would require employees of hemp industrial projects to undergo a criminal background check.

 - Illinois – The Senate passed S.B.
-1688, which would prohibit the Department of Financial and Professional Regulation from requiring professional licensure applicants to report certain criminal history information, and S.B.
-677, which would include background check requirements for applicants of nursing licenses.
+1688, which would prohibit the Department of Financial and Professional Regulation from requiring professional licensure candidates to report certain criminal history information, and S.B.
+677, which would include background check requirements for candidates of nursing licenses.
 The House of Representatives passed H.B.
 690, which would prohibit an agency or third-party client from charging a laborer for the expense of conducting a consumer report, a criminal background check, or a drug test.

 - Nevada – The Assembly passed A.B.
 429, which would include criminal background check requirements for those who practice psychology.